smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/maintaining.md

   Search content   Type in a value that can be found anywhere in the record represented by each line on the list.
 The entire record will be searched, not just the fields displayed in the list.
 Use option 5=Display to see the matching detail that satisfied the search when the cursor appears in the Opt field next to a line on the display.
 The \<**Enter**\> key or \<**F16**\> may be used to start a search, and \<**F16**\> is used to continue the search from the last record found.
   Variable Name    The key identifier of each record.
 For records of type L, this name must be the Captured Job ID or the Job Name of a tracked or queued job.
 For records of type V, this may be any meaningful name that will be used to create a token ID.
 Job names are limited to 10 characters, but a Captured Job ID or token ID can use up to the 12 characters allowed for this field.
   Seq              This record sequence number may be zeros for records of type V because it has no meaning for this record type.
 For records of type L, this sequence number is used to create unique records keys when there is more than one dynamic variable assigned to the same Variable Name (there may be multiple updates specified for the LDA content of a single job).
   Typ              The record type is L for a dynamic variable that will be used to update the LDA content of a job.
-Type V records are dynamic variable tokens that can be inserted into job parameters or the job\'s call command line.
+Type V records are dynamic variable tokens that can be inserted into job parameters or the job's call command line.
   Description      Any text used to describe the dynamic variable.
 This text is useful mostly for this list of variables, so that each can be easily identified.
 When the command SETDYNVAR is used to add a new dynamic variable, the Description will be the IBM i job ID (number/user/name) of the job that executed the SETDYNVAR command.

 ##### Functions